-Honza, Moravia is region in the Eastern part of
+Honza: Moravia is a region in the eastern part of the Czech Republic.

 Standing in front of the Town Hall surrounded by the vast square and its fine noble and bourgeois residences, you can imagine the importance of Olomouc in centuries past.
-The people here are proud — as if their fine city was still ruling Moravia...which is hasn’t done since about 1640.
+The people here are proud — as if their fine city was still ruling Moravia..which it hasn’t done since about 1640.

-Locals brag that their city is the home for the country’s second most important bishop and its second most important university.
-Perennially number two, Olomouc actually built its bell tower to be six feet taller than Prague’s.
-But, when it comes to plague monuments, Olomouc is unrivaled..... this baby is the tallest and most grandiose anywhere.
+Locals brag that their city is the home to the country’s second most important bishop, and its second most important university.
+Perennially number two Olomouc actually built its bell tower to be six feet taller than Prague’s.
+But, when it comes to plague monuments, Olomouc is unrivaled.
+This baby is the tallest and most grandiose anywhere.

-It all sits atop a tiny chapel where, on the day the column was inaugurated in 1754, the mighty Hapsburg Empress Maria Theresa — who traveled all they way from Vienna — knelt to pray — devout, yet envious.
+It all sits upon a tiny chapel where, on the day the column was inaugurated in 1754, the mighty Habsburg Empress Maria Theresa — who traveled all the way from Vienna — knelt to pray… devout, yet envious.
 Proud little Olomouc, way out here in Moravia, had a plague column grander than Vienna’s.

 A series of allegorical fountains decorate the old town.
 Most were inspired by classical mythology.
 This one, featuring Julius Caesar, is dedicated to the legendary founder of the town.